Hello everyone! Today we are making Caramel Popcorn Macarons. They are filled with Salted Caramel Buttercream, topped with Caramel Popcorn.

 Stir constantly to help the sugar melt evenly.

-As soon as the sugar has melted entirely, and the last bit of sugar crystals have dissolved, quickly add the heavy cream.
+As soon as the sugar has melted entirely, and the last bit of sugar crystals have dissolved, lower the heat and quickly add the heavy cream.
 Be careful because it will bubble up.

-After a few seconds the bubbles should subside.
-Add the butter.
+After a few seconds the bubbles should subside, continue to stir.
+Add the butter and the salt.

-- Pour into a glass jar.
+Pour into a glass jar or bowl.
+Add the vanilla and stir.
 Let it cool completely.

 - You can use microwave popcorn for this, and simply make the sauce and pour over the microwave popcorn already popped, and then bake.

 - If using popcorn kernels, make sure you have a large pan with a thick bottom, and a lid.

 Place the oil in the pan along with 3 corn kernels.

 - Place it over medium heat.
 Wait for one corn kernel to pop, and then add the rest of the corn to the pan.
 Close the lid and let the kernels pop.